-An Applicant must provide evidence that its proposed Project: (1) is currently in PJM's Fast Lane, Transition Cycle 1, or Transition Cycle 2 interconnection processes by providing the Project's PJM new service request Project ID, Cycle, Stage, Name or Commercial Name, Status, Maximum Facility Output (MFO), MW Energy, MW Capacity, Submitted Date, Requested In-Service Date, Last Updated, and submission of latest documents released within the PJM interconnection process; or (2) has received or is in the process of attaining surplus interconnection service (SIS) with PJM through providing the Project's PJM Surplus Interconnection Request Number, status of the SIS process, and submission of latest documents completed by the Applicant or provided by PJM Documents include, but are not limited to, the Application and Studies Agreement, Phase I , II or III System Impact Studies or Facilities Study, Final Agreements, Surplus Interconnection Study Agreement (request), Surplus Interconnection Study, Revised Interconnection Service Agreement or Generation Interconnection Agreement,
+Applicants must provide all the information requested below in their description of the interconnection queue status and generator interconnection rights and fill out Attachment E. (Interconnection & Site Control).
+An Applicant must provide evidence that the proposed Project: (1) is currently in PJM's Fast Lane, Transition Cycle 1, or Transition Cycle 2 interconnection processes by providing the Project's PJM new service request Project ID, Cycle, Stage, Name or Commercial Name, Status, Maximum Facility Output (MFO), MW Energy, MW Capacity, Submitted Date, Requested In-Service Date, Last Updated, and submission of latest documents released within the PJM interconnection process; or (2) has received or is in the process of attaining surplus interconnection service (SIS) with PJM by providing the Project's PJM Surplus Interconnection Request Number, status of the SIS process, and submission of latest documents completed by the Applicant or provided by PJM.
+Documents include, but are not limited to, the Application and Studies Agreement, Phase I, II or III System Impact Studies or Facilities Study, Final Agreements, Surplus Interconnection Study Agreement (request), Surplus Interconnection Study, Revised Interconnection Service Agreement or Generation Interconnection Agreement.

 An Applicant should describe how the Project will receive the required Capacity Resource Status conveying specific CIRs providing the Project the capability to export electricity for sale on the PJM wholesale market and offer into the PJM capacity market; and that the attained or requested Nameplate Capacity under the CIRs is equal to the effective nameplate capacity provided in its application; or if the energy storage device has or is likely to obtain the required CIRs through SIS with PJM.
-This includes demonstration of the Project completing all requirements under the PJM CIR transfer process and any considerations with respect to the effective CIRs that is established under SIS.
+This includes demonstration of the Project completing all requirements under the PJM CIR transfer process and any considerations with respect to the effective CIRs that are established under SIS.